 Watch top skiers from North America and Europe compete at Silver Mine Hill, above the Chippewa River on the southwest edge of town.

-Watch the "Greatest Show on Snow,'' with races of all distances for all ages and abilities plus skijoring and vintage ski.
+The "Greatest Show on Snow'' includes races of all distances for all ages and abilities plus skijoring and vintage ski.

 Once a year, on Labor Day, people can walk across the five-mile span, the third-longest suspension bridge in the world.